wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

   * Access to a Wavefront instance with a URL like https://<example>.wavefront.com.
   * At a minimum, **Integrations** permission on that Wavefront instance.

-This version of the Tanzu Observability by Wavefront Nozzle is compatible with Wavefront proxy version 10. and later.
+This version of the Tanzu Observability by Wavefront nozzle is compatible with Wavefront proxy version 10. and later.
-??10.11?
-That's where we fixed log4j?

 ???VMware Tanzu Observability by Wavefront Service Broker v0.9.5